mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 A Message may have a "lifetime" -- a wallclock duration before which the Message must be available to the application layer at the remote end.
 If a lifetime cannot be met, the Message is discarded as soon as possible.
-Messages without lifetimes are sent reliably.
+Messages without lifetimes are sent reliably if supported by the transport protocol stack.
 Lifetimes are also used to prioritize Message delivery.

 There is no guarantee that a Message will not be delivered after the end of its lifetime; for example, a Message delivered over a strictly reliable